-I bet that if you are a user of English (as first or second language), you must be aware of these words.
+I bet that if you are a user of English (as a first or second language), you must be aware of these words.

 Some people say ‘enquiry’ and ‘enquire’, while others would say ‘inquiry’ and ‘inquire’.

-So, what is the difference between both and whether both of these terms are the same or the difference is in term of the usage.
+So, what is the difference between both and whether both of these terms are the same or different in terms of usage?

 This is exactly what we are going to discover in this blog post.

 Just a heads up! punctuation checker by Grammarlookup can also help you with this.

 - Meaning of both: Inquire and Enquire

 These words inquire and enquire as well as their forms: inquiry and enquiry mean almost the same.

-Inquire means to look into, investigate a matter or ask for the information about a particular issue.
+Inquire means to look into, investigate a matter or ask for information about a particular issue.

 Enquire means 100% same.
 It means to get information, ask for information or investigate a matter,